neurobin/python-morm/README.md

     random = Field('integer', default=get_rand) # function can be default
 ```

+**Rules for field names**

+1. Must not start with an underscore (`_`).
+You can set arbitrary variables to the model instance with names starting with underscores; normally you can not set any variable to a model instance.
+Names not starting with an underscore are all expected to be field names, variables or methods that are defined during class definition.
+2. `_<name>_` such constructions are reserved for pre-defined overridable methods such as `_pre_save_`, `_post_save_`, etc..
+3. Name `Meta` is reserved to be a class that contains configuration of the model for both model and model instance.

 ## Initialize a model instance

 keyword arguments initialize corresponding fields according to